Etonogestrel: Pharmacokinetics

 The bioavailability of etonogestrel when given as a subcutaneous implant or as a vaginal ring is 100%.
 Steady-state levels of etonogestrel are achieved within one week upon insertion as an implant or vaginal ring.
 The mean volume of distribution of etonogestrel is 201 L. The plasma protein binding of the medication is at least 98%, with 66% bound to albumin and 32% bound to sex hormone-binding globulin.
 Etonogestrel is metabolized in the liver by CYP3A4.
 The biological activity of its metabolites is unknown.
 The elimination half-life of etonogestrel is about 25 to 29 hours.
 Following removal of an etonogestrel-containing implant, levels of the medication were below the limits of assay detection by one week.
 The major portion of etonogestrel is eliminated in urine and a minor portion is eliminated in feces.

 Chemistry

 Etonogestrel, also known as 11-methylene-17α-ethynyl-18-methyl-19-nortestosterone or as 11-methylene-17α-ethynyl-18-methylestr-4-en-17β-ol-3-one, is a synthetic estrane steroid and a derivative of testosterone.
 It is more specifically a derivative of norethisterone (17α-ethynyl-19-nortestosterone) and is a member of the gonane (18-methylestrane) subgroup of the 19-nortestosterone family of progestins.
 Etonogestrel is the C3 ketone derivative of desogestrel and the C11 methylene derivative of levonorgestrel and is also known as 3-ketodesogestrel and as 11-methylenelevonorgestrel.

+Synthesis

+The chemical synthesis of etonogestrel has been reported: Others: The starting material is an intermediate in Norgestrel & Norboletone synthesis (q.v.).